Data Entry Form in MS Excel and VBA

 VBE Window

-• Paste the below code to validate the inputs entered by user in Form
+12. Paste the below VBA code to validate the inputs entered by the user in the form.
+This code will ensure that all mandatory fields are entered before the data is saved.

 Function ValidateForm() As Boolean